Open NowMixed

 Expected Outcomes

-Eligible applicants are able to obtain legal representation for their engagement with the Royal Commission, with approved costs reimbursed after the legal work has been completed and a claim for payment has been lodged.
+Eligible applicants are able to obtain legal representation for their engagement with the Royal Commission, with claims paid after legal work has been performed and submitted by the legal representative.

 Free Eligibility Check